charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 ### ## Configuration Reference

+The configuration system uses a two-tier approach:

+1. **Default Configuration**: `.specpilot/engine/config_default.json` contains the base framework settings
+2. **Project Override**: `.specpilot/workspace/config/config.json` (optional) contains project-specific overrides

+**Configuration Loading Logic:**

+- Load default configuration from `.specpilot/engine/config_default.json`
+- If `.specpilot/workspace/config/config.json` exists, deeply merge its settings over the defaults
+- Any setting in the workspace config takes precedence over the default

-The `.specpilot/engine/config.json` file controls framework behavior. **DO NOT EDIT MANUALLY** - all configuration changes should be made through the framework engine.
+**DO NOT EDIT MANUALLY** - all configuration changes should be made through the framework engine.

 #### Logging Configuration